-If you bring chemical substances and mixtures onto the Dutch market, you must (re)classify them according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-This system is implemented in the European CLP regulation.
+Do you bring chemical substances and mixtures onto the Dutch market?
+You must keep to the European CLP regulation.

 What is the CLP regulation?